 Overview

-People are social chameleons and we regularly engage in nonconscious behavioral mimicry.
+People are social chameleons and regularly engage in nonconscious behavioral mimicry.
 This occurs when an individual unwittingly imitates the behaviors of another person, such as crossing one’s legs moments after a person sitting adjacent does so, or adjusting one’s body posture to match a conversation partner.
 Rapport between two people increases behavioral mimicry, just as mimicry also increases rapport.
-Psychologists have posited that this mimicry is attributed to a perception-behavior link (Chartrand & Bargh, 1999); seeing a person engage in a behavior activates that behavioral representation, which then makes the perceiver more likely to engage in that behavior him- or herself.
+Psychologists have posited that this mimicry is attributed to a perception-behavior link;1 seeing a person engage in a behavior activates that behavioral representation, which then makes the perceiver more likely to engage in that behavior him- or herself.

 The following experiment expands on these previous findings by testing whether people, without intention or awareness, “use” mimicry to their advantage.
-Because goals activate behavioral strategies and plans of action that help people pursue those goals (Gollwitzer, 1990), Lakin & Chartrand (2003) hypothesized that individuals would mimic another person more when they have a goal to affiliate than when they do not.
+Because goals activate behavioral strategies and plans of action that help people pursue those goals,2 Lakin and Chartrand hypothesized that individuals would mimic another person more when they have a goal to affiliate than when they do not.3

 Principles

 Nonconscious activation of a mental state is often accomplished through priming procedures.
-The underlying assumption is that people have automatic associations between various stimuli (e.g., words, images, sounds) and concepts, and that activating these associations can shape how people think and behave in subsequent situations.
+The underlying assumption is that people have automatic associations between various stimuli (e.g., words, images, or sounds) and concepts, and that activating these associations can shape how people think and behave in subsequent situations.
 Priming is typically accomplished by presenting people with stimuli below the threshold of sensation or consciousness, perceived by or affecting someone's mind without their being aware of it, though it can occur through more explicit procedures as well.

 Procedure